 Rotator cuff injuries may occur for a specific reason.
 Some examples are listed below.

 - Lifting or pulling an object that is too heavy for you, with a jerking motion.

 - Landing on an outstretched hand to break a fall.

 - Repeating the same shoulder movements, for example, throwing or lifting.

-- A lack of blood supply, caused by getting older, can lead to a tendon tear because it slows down your body’s ability to repair damage.
+- A lack of blood supply, caused by getting older, can lead to a tendon tear because it slows down your body’s ability to repair the damage.

 - As people get older, growths of bone (bone spurs) may develop on the underside of the acromion and rub on rotator cuff tendons.

 People over 40 have an increased risk because most of rotator cuff injuries are caused by normal wear and tear that happens as they age.
 There are some things that increase the likelihood of you getting a rotator cuff injury, including the following: repetitive overhead motions with the arms without compensation exercises.
 Examples include swimming, weightlifting, playing racquet sports and occupations such as painting, decorating or window cleaning.

 Tears in your rotator cuff are not life-threatening, but they can limit movement and cause pain.
 Limited movement: even small shoulder and arm movements, like combing your hair, putting on a coat, or lifting groceries, may be difficult and can hurt.

 Pain: can range from mild to moderate, to sharp.
 You may feel pain on top of and in front of your injured shoulder.
 The pain may spread down the outside of your upper arm.
 You may feel more pain at night, especially when you are lying on the injured shoulder.

 Swelling: swelling from inflammation is your body’s natural response to injury.
 Sometimes this swelling is inside of your body and you cannot see it.
 This swelling is the most common cause of your pain.